Soft Futures is a newsletter devoted to the future of technology as we do not know it.

 People

-Writer and interdisciplinary researcher with a Ph.D. in Materials Science and Nanotechnology.
-Fascinated with the ways in which materials defy our expectations.
+Writer and researcher with a Ph.D. in Materials Science and Nanotechnology.
+Fascinated with how materials defy our expectations.
 Author of Parallel Minds.
 Discovering the Intelligence of Materials (Urbanomic, 2022).